BZoennchen/supercollider-book/_sources/chapters/supercollider/scheduling/1-connecting-times.md

 Mathematical equations are static and stateless.
 Like a *calculator* they take in some argument $x$ and return some value $y(x)$, where $x$ is not evolving into anything.
 They can incorporate time, for example, if we consider differential equations, but nothing unfolds within a mathematical function.
-Time can only be modeled by a mathematical object but is not implicitely relevant for the computation of a function.
+Time can only be modeled by a mathematical object but is not implicitly relevant for the computation of a function.

 One exception to this rule is the logic developed by George Spencer-Brown in his mostly ignored work *Laws of Form* {cite}`brown:1969`.
 Spencer-Brown introduces the concept of the *re-entry* by resolving self-referential paradoxes in time.
-While the self-referential relation is a pardox in the static world, it becomes a self-generating process in the dynamic world.
+While the self-referential relation is a paradox in the static world, it becomes a self-generating process in the dynamic world.
 This leads quite naturally to the formalization of an unfolding process, that replaces the definition of a static limit, e.g. the imaginary number $i^2 = -1$ is defined as a program

 \begin{equation*}